Kakeru Finance

 Overview

-Kakeru Finance is a DeFi platform built on the Injective blockchain.
-People use it to stake tokens, provide liquidity, borrow, and track how their positions are doing.
+Kakeru Finance was a DeFi platform built on the Injective (INJ) blockchain, centered on liquid staking, leverage, and lending.
+People used it to stake INJ for a liquid token they could keep putting to work, provide liquidity, borrow against collateral, and track how their positions were doing.
 The hard part with DeFi is that the underlying mechanics are genuinely complicated, and the site they had, built by a series of developers before me, made them feel even more so.
 My job was to make something this complex feel approachable.

 Discovery & planning

 I started by sitting down with the product and engineering teams to really understand the DeFi mechanics, because you cannot simplify something you do not understand yourself.
-I mapped the user journey from connecting a wallet through completing an action, and worked out which numbers people care about most: total value locked, APR, claimable rewards, and wallet balance.
-Those became the things the interface leads with.
+I mapped the user journey from connecting a wallet through completing an action, and worked out which numbers people cared about most: total value locked, APR, claimable rewards, and wallet balance.
+Those became the things the interface led with.

 Wireframes & flow